You are here

 One of 11 classifications into which all individual accounts can be categorized.
 Governmental fund types include the general fund, special revenue funds, debt service funds, capital projects funds, and permanent funds.
 Proprietary fund types include enterprise funds and internal service funds.
 Fiduciary fund types include pension (and other employee benefit) trust funds, investment trust funds, private-purpose trust funds and agency funds.
 See also: Generally Accepted Accounting Principles

-A fund established to account for all financial resources and transactions except those required by law to be accounted for in specific dedicated accounts.
+Used to account for all financial resources of the state not required to be accounted for in some other fund.
+Refer to Governmental Funds.

 General obligation bonds